highjinx411/mycroft_proxy/README.md

 Then run the commands to generate the self signed certs:
 `openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout mycroft.key -out mycroft.crt`

+3. Now we need to start up our mycroft instance:

+CD into the /mycroft_proxy/mycroft folder and run:
+`docker-compose up -d`

+This should start up our mycroft instance in docker.

-3. Now we are going to follow the information from the Let's Encrypt Certbot guide [https://certbot.eff.org/#ubuntuxenial-nginx] to setup our reverse proxy container with Let's Encrypt cert's:
+4. Now we are going to follow the information from the Let's Encrypt Certbot guide [https://certbot.eff.org/#ubuntuxenial-nginx] to setup our reverse proxy container with Let's Encrypt cert's:

 So if done right up until now you should be able to cd into the mycroft_proxy/proxy folder and build and run the image:

-But before starting the proxy we need to start up mycroft:
-CD into the mycroft dir and run:

-`docker-compose up -d`

 `cd mycroft_proxy/proxy`